Sugar Pursuit

 Sugar - Use white granulated sugar or the same amount of caster sugar.

-Oil - Oil makes the cake extremely moist.
+Fats – Unsalted butter gives the cake amazing flavor and oil makes the cake extremely moist.
 Also, it keeps the cake soft even after refrigeration.
-You can replace half of the oil with melted butter for an additional buttery flavor, but don't replace all of it with butter.
 As for the type of oil, use anything neutral in flavor.
 Sunflower oil, canola oil, or extra mild olive oil will work well in this homemade lemon curd cake recipe.

-Lemons - I like to add lemon flavor to the cake using fresh lemons (juice and zest).
-Additionally, you can add ½ teaspoon of lemon extract.
+Lemons and vanilla extract - I like to add lemon flavor to the cake using fresh lemons (juice and zest).
+Additionally, you can add ½ teaspoon of lemon extract and vanilla.

 For the lemon curd recipe